Meet the Economic Development Staff

 Prior to joining the Department of Economic Development, he served as communications manager at the College of Southern Maryland and as communications specialist with Southern Maryland Electric Cooperative.
 He also worked as a reporter and editor with The Recorder newspaper.
 Mr. Volland is a member of the City-County Communications and Marketing Association, Public Relations Individuals in Southern Maryland (PRISM) and Public Information Leaders of Today (PILOT).

-Ms. Walters holds a B.A. degree in communications from the American University.
+Ms. Small holds a B.A. degree in communications from the American University.
 She has completed numerous continuing education courses in media relations, crisis communications and publication design.
-Prior to joining the department, Ms. Walters was the manager of strategic leadership support and site contract lead for OMNITEC Solutions, a defense contractor at NAS Patuxent River.
-In that role, Ms. Walters served as the lead speechwriter and supported all leadership communication efforts for the commander of the Naval Air Systems Command.
+Prior to joining the department, Ms. Small was the manager of strategic leadership support and site contract lead for OMNITEC Solutions, a defense contractor at NAS Patuxent River.
+In that role, Ms. Small served as the lead speechwriter and supported all leadership communication efforts for the commander of the Naval Air Systems Command.